Readers often ask us what is better for SEO: categories vs tags?

-Categories are meant for broad grouping of your posts.
+Categories are meant to broadly group your posts.
 Think of these as general topics or the table of contents for your WordPress site.
-Categories are hierarchical which means you can create sub-categories.
+Categories are hierarchical which means you can create subcategories.

-This post has the tags: categories, categories vs tags, custom taxonomy, seo, seo best practices, sorting your content, and tags.
+This post also has the following tags: categories, categories vs tags, custom taxonomy, seo, seo best practices, sorting your content, and tags.

-You won’t see these tags displaying anywhere on our article.
+You won’t see these tags displayed anywhere in the article.
 However, they do help users find this article in relevant searches on our blog.

 One of the biggest differences between tags and categories is that all WordPress posts must be filed under a category, but they don’t have to have tags.

-If you don’t give your post a category, WordPress will automatically assign it to the default category.
-This is called “Uncategorized”, but it’s often helpful to rename the “uncategorized” category to something like “Other” or “Miscellaneous”.
+If you don’t give your post a category, then WordPress will automatically assign it to the default category.
+This is called ‘Uncategorized’, but it’s often helpful to rename the Uncategorized category to something like ‘Other’ or ‘Miscellaneous’.

 Note: By default, only blog posts have categories and tags in WordPress.
 However, you can add categories and tags to your WordPress pages using a plugin.